 Homework is an important factor in student academic achievement.
 Students can expect to receive homework assignments each day, including Friday.
-In cases in which a student must miss school for an extended period of time, homework assignments may be obtained by phoning the Main Office, giving the names of all the teachers involved, and identifying a student who will assist in getting the work to the absent student.
-If an absence of only one day is anticipated, arrangements to secure the assignments should be made through a classmate.
-A reasonable amount of time must be afforded to teachers and staff when making these requests.

-Honors

-At the end of a marking period, students with an unweighted average of 93% with no grade less than a 90% will achieve the rank of Highest Honors.
-Students with an unweighted average of 90% with no grade less than an 80% will achieve the rank of High Honors.
-Students with an unweighted average of 83% with no grade less than an 80% will achieve the rank of Honors.
+In cases in which a student must miss school for an extended period of time, homework assignments may be obtained by phoning the Main Office, giving the names of all the teachers involved, and identifying a student who will assist in getting the work to the absent At the end of a marking period, students with an unweighted average of A with no grade less than a A- will achieve the rank of Highest Honors.
+Students with an unweighted average of A- with no grade less than an Bwill achieve the rank of High Honors.
+Students with an unweighted average of B with no grade less than an B- will achieve the rank of Honors.